magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38852-catalog-inventory-locks-tables-for-updates-that-significantly-decrease-performance.md

 <ins>Actual results</ins>:

 * Placing an order is extremely slow when there are multiple concurrent users.
-* Deadlock errors occurs which look like the following:
+* Deadlock errors occur which look like the following:

 ```SQL
 "SQLSTATE[40001]: Serialization failure: 1213 Deadlock found when trying to get lock; try restarting transaction, query was: